vlordier/aider-composer/README.md

 ## Features

-- easily add and drop file.
+- easily add and drop file, and toggle between read-only and editable modes with just a click.
 - most of the chat mode is supported, including `ask` `diff` `diff-fenced` `udiff` `whole`, and you can easily switch between them.
 - review code changes before applying them.
 - HTTP Proxy is supported, use VSCode settings `http.proxy` to configure and don't support authentication.